Musée de la Faïence de Marseille: Veuve Perrin

 The factory used the petit feu technique of decorating, which let it obtain through successive firings a variety of colors rivaling those of porcelain.

 This factory became well known for its naturalistic polychrome decorations of flowers and insects.
-Around 1764 the factory introduced a turquoise enamel.
+Around 1764, the factory introduced a turquoise enamel.

 Some of the wares were decorated with fish and shells, seaside scenes and views of the port of Marseille.

 Production was characterized by a wide variety of shapes and designs, often extravagant in molding and decoration.

 Honoré Savy

-Honoré Savy (1725-1790) was associated with the Veuve Perrin and Leroy factories.
+Honoré Savy (1725–1790) was associated with the Veuve Perrin and Leroy factories.

-Around 1749 a new period of faience manufacture began in which the first factory was established by Honore Savy in which polychrome decoration succeeded the earlier style using blue with some violet.
+Around 1749, a new period of faience manufacture began in which the first factory was established by Honore Savy in which polychrome decoration succeeded the earlier style using blue with some violet.

-In 1765 Honoré Savy became a member of the Royal Academy of Painting and Sculpture of Marseilles.
+In 1765, Honoré Savy became a member of the Royal Academy of Painting and Sculpture of Marseilles.

-In July 1777 Savy was visited by Monsieur, the king's brother, later Louis XVIII of France, who gave permission for the factory to use his arms, and to display his statue in the gallery.
-A Marseille business directory for 1779-1780 listed him as making both enamelled faience and porcelain.
+In July 1777, Savy was visited by Monsieur, the king's brother, later Louis XVIII, who gave permission for the factory to use his arms, and to display his statue in the gallery.
+A Marseille business directory for 1779–1780 listed him as making both enamelled faience and porcelain.